-Whilst I accept that you may have a legitimate interest with regards the disclosure of this information and that disclosure may well be necessary for that purpose, I am of the view that your interests are overridden by the interests or fundamental rights and freedoms of the data subjects.
+Whilst I accept that you may have a legitimate interest as regards the disclosure of this information I do not agree that disclosure could be deemed as in any way necessary.

+Notwithstanding, I am of the view that your interests are overridden by the interests or fundamental rights and freedoms of the data subjects.